-Most medics would rather endure an enema than face the prospect of testifying in court.
-But you need to be prepared for the day when a process server pays a visit to your station and delivers a document that begins:
+Most medics would rather endure an enema than face the prospect testifying in court.
+Yet, inevitably, the day usually comes when a process server pays a visit to your station and delivers a document that begins:

-There follows a long list of items that may include patient care forms, protocols, policies and procedures manuals, and even your income tax returns for the last few years.
+Thereby follows a long list of items that may include patient care forms, protocols, policy and procedures manuals, and even your income tax returns for the last few years.

 After the shock wears off, you set about trying to understand why this affliction has been visited upon you.
 The best case scenario is one where you simply rendered care to a patient who’s suing the person who injured her, or where you rendered care to the victim of a crime.
 You’re simply being called to testify to the extent of the patient’s injuries as you found them—a so-called “fact witness.”